fbx/homebridge-freebox-home/README.md

 Check the wiki for a complete documentation.

 ## Usage
-Just start the server with the following command :
+To simply start the server, use the following command :
+`npm install`
+then,
 `npm start`

 ## Limitations